Sanctuaries

 Also On the Property

-The Kimberlin Nature Education Center building is located at the Main Sanctuary and serves as Greenwich Audubon Center's main welcome center, houses the Hilfiger Children's Learning Center, The Nature Store, The Perch Coffee Lounge, and is an active hub for conservation events, exhibits, offices, and classrooms.
+The Kimberlin Nature Education Center building is located at the Main Sanctuary and serves as Greenwich Audubon Center's main welcome center, houses the Hilfiger Children's Learning Center, The Nature Store, The Perch Lounge, and is an active hub for conservation events, exhibits, offices, and classrooms.

 For more information about the Kimberline Nature Education Center and other resources at this location, select here.